allenf3/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 This project will help field service staff or managers to find the best route when heading out to do a small number of jobs.
 In addition, it will allow tracking of regularly visited locations and will use an API to ensure that a normalized version of the address is stored in the database.
 ### Features
+[MVP]
 1. User login and segregation of user data
 2. CRUD actions for stored locations
-3. Ability to select a number of stored locations to get the most efficient route
+3. Ability to select a number of stored locations to get the most efficient route [Beyond MVP]
+1. Save previously computed routes to avoid recalculation
+2. Allow for rough (perhaps not the most efficient, but close) computation of larger sets of locations
+3. Schedule jobs
+4. Track resources required for jobs
 ### Technologies
 •	C# 9
+• Blazor (Client-side)
 •	ASP.Net Core 5
 •	Bootstrap
 •	(maybe) JavaScript
 • Melissa API
 • Bing Maps
+• ASP.Net Core Identity (for login)
+• CosmosDb (for persistence)
 ### What I'll Have to Learn
-How to connect to the 2 APIs I will need to use (Melissa for address normalization and Bing Maps for routing data)
+How to connect to the 2 APIs I will need to use (Melissa for address normalization and Bing Maps for routing data) How to solve traveling salesman type problems
+How to use NoSql data stores
+How to use Blazor
+Tree data structures?
 ### Project Tracker
 https://trello.com/invite/b/ZEENjhE6/8de02bafacdbc066a45031d04d831f3e/liftoff-project